This article describes the process for creating brand new listings on Amazon through Solid Commerce using our Excel Add-In Tool.

 You have two options for populating this field:

 If you supply an amazon onsale price exp, you must also provide an amazon sale start date and an amazon sale end date.

 Any changes to the standard price on Amazon removes the on sale price.
-You should use a fixed price rule on sale items, not a repricing rule.
+In Solid Commerce, you should apply a fixed price rule to items with sale prices, not a repricing rule.

 |amazon sale start date||